hirosystems/docs/docs/stacks-2.1-upgrades.md

 ### New helper methods

-The following are the new helper methods introduced with the Stacks 2.1 update.
+The following are the new helper methods introduced with the Stacks 2.1 upgrade.

 <!-- todo: add links to API reference, once live -->